Gattocrucco/lsqfitgp/docs/nonlinear.rst

 Now we'll add errors to the data.
 If data does not have errors, there's not really a problem to start with: you can map the data to :math:`(-\infty,
-\infty)` with :func:`np.arctanh`, do the gaussian process fit, take some samples, map the samples back with :func:`np.tanh`.
+\infty)` with :func:`np.arctanh`, do the Gaussian process fit, take some samples, map the samples back with :func:`np.tanh`.

 You may do that even with errors, either at first order using :func:`gvar.arctanh`, or by transforming the errors manually yourself.
-However, in that way you would be doing a fit with gaussian errors on the transformed data.
-What we will do is a fit with gaussian errors on the data itself.
-Another case we won't explore in which just transforming the data before the fit is not sufficient is when the mapping between the gaussian process and the data depends on a fit parameter. ::
+However, in that way you would be doing a fit with Gaussian errors on the transformed data.
+What we will do is a fit with Gaussian errors on the data itself.
+Another case we won't explore in which just transforming the data before the fit is not sufficient is when the mapping between the Gaussian process and the data depends on a fit parameter. ::

     err = 0.1